-For a complete overview of Oglethorpe University’s Academic Honor Code, please review the Bulletin here.
+For a complete overview of Oglethorpe University’s Academic Honor Code, please review the Bulletin.

-For LEAD programs, students will enroll for six hours of credit from two courses offered by Oglethorpe University: Leadership: Global Theory and Global Citizenship and Civic Engagement.
+All students on LEAD programs will be enrolled in Leadership: Global Theory & Practice and Global Citizenship and Civic Engagement for six credit hours offered by Oglethorpe University.
 These courses are cross-listed with multiple disciplines, and students may choose how the courses will appear on their transcript by completing the academic form after acceptance.

 Students who do not complete the academic form or who do not submit it on time will be enrolled in the default courses indicated below.
 Course preferences must be communicated only through the academic form; any other form of communication (text, verbal, email) is not valid.
 Additionally, students may not change their selection after they are enrolled.
 Regardless of how a student prefers to have the classes listed on his/her transcript, everyone will be participating in the same classes and curriculum.
 The following options are available:

-History 490 (HIS): ST Leadership: Global Theory and Practice
+- History 490 (HIS): AST Leadership: Global Theory and Practice

-Politics 490 (POL): ST Leadership: Global Theory and Practice
+- Politics 490 (POL): AST Leadership: Global Theory and Practice

-Sociology 490 (SOC): ST Leadership: Global Theory and Practice
+- Sociology 490 (SOC): AST Leadership: Global Theory and Practice

-For GO programs, students will enroll for six hours of credit from courses offered by Oglethorpe University.
+For GO programs, students will enroll in three or six hours of credit from courses offered by Oglethorpe University.
 These courses will vary by program location.
-Upon applying to a GO program, students must complete an academic section on the application indicting their preferred course selections.
+Upon acceptance to a GO program, students must complete an academic form indicating their preferred course selections.
 LeadAbroad cannot guarantee placement into the student’s top choices but will work to meet as many requests as possible.
 Once accepted into the program, students will receive a confirmation email regarding their class placement.
-Initial class placement will occur prior to mid-December.

-If students are not satisfied with their courses they can complete a class change form online.
-LeadAbroad will work to accommodate students’ requests or place a student on a wait list if their course preference is full.
-Waitlist requests will be honored based on the date with which your initial deposit was submitted.
+If students are not satisfied with their courses they can complete a class change form in the student portal.
+LeadAbroad will work to accommodate students’ requests or place a student on a waitlist if their course preference is full.
+Waitlist requests will be honored in order based on the date with which your initial deposit was submitted.